Tui chub: Range and Distribution

 During the Pleistocene, Tui chub lived in the Great Basin's large pluvial lakes.
 As time passed, these lakes diminished, and different populations became isolated.
-The Tui Chub's modern range includes the Lahontan and Central system of the Great Basin, as well as the Owens, Truckee, Carson, Quinn, Humboldt, Columbia Klamath, and Mojave Rivers.
+The Tui Chub's modern range includes the Lahonta Rneservoir) and Central system of the Great Basin, as well as the Owens, Truckee, Carson, Quinn, Humboldt, Columbia Klamath, and Mojave Rivers.
 It is also found in the Pit River and Goose Lake of the upper Central Valley, California.
 They can have a strong presence where they are found such as in Pyramid Lake where they are the most abundant species of fish present.

 They have historically been abundant enough in the western Great Basin to provide a valuable food source to native peoples living there.

 The range of the Tui chub has been controversial in the past with it being debated where exactly this species is native to.
 There is strong evidence indicating the species is native to Nevada and southern Oregon.
 It was once thought to be native to Idaho, but that is no longer considered accurate.
 Data obtained through natural history and the discovery of Tui chub bones in the Columbia River Basin in Washington provides evidence that the Tui chub is also native to the Columbia River Basin region.